moosy/kosmos-cp1-toolchain/README.md

 ```

-Bracketed line numbers are auto-assigned by the assembler.
+Line numbers in parentheses are automatically assigned by the assembler.

 If you like the beautified output, you can use the -r option to rewrite your source file with the beautified version.

 Note: You can add comments by starting a line with '//'.
-These comments are preserved by the assembler.
+These comments will be preserved by the assembler.
-You can add comments at the end of each line starting with '//' as well, but these are NOT preserved in the
+You can also add comments at the end of any line that starts with '//', but these will be retained in the
 beautified output.
-It is recommended to use dedicated comment lines for this reason.
+It is recommended to use your own comment lines for this reason.

-With the -o option you can tell the assembler to write a .json file for further use, e.g. for writing it
+With the -o option you can instruct the assembler to write a JSON file for further use, e.g. for writing
 to the CP1.
-If you use the -s option, the kosmos_send.py tool is invoked automatically and the
-transfer to the CP1 begins.
+If you use the option -s, the tool kosmos_send.py is called automatically and the transfer to the CP1 begins.

 Installation and Prerequisites
 ------------------------------

-Installation is pretty straightforward: Just copy the files to any location on your raspberry pi filesystem
+The installation is pretty straightforward: just copy the files to any location in the file system of your Raspberry Pi
 (recommended: /usr/local/bin) and set the execution flags (e.g. with chmod +x *.php *.py).
-If you don't use /usr/local/bin you might want to adapt the path at the end
+If you don't use /usr/local/bin, you should change the path at the end of the
-of the kosmos_asm.php:
+of kosmos_asm.php:

 ```
 if ($send) passthru("/usr/local/bin/kosmos_send.py $fo");